trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 wat2wasm hello.wat -o hello.wasm
 ```

 The contents of the resulting `hello.wasm` file is a valid WASM kernel.
-One of the benefits of choosing WASM as the programming language for smart rollups is that WASM has gradually become a ubiquitous compilation target over the years.
+One of the benefits of choosing WASM as the programming language for Smart Rollups is that WASM has gradually become a ubiquitous compilation target over the years.
 Its popularity has grown to the point where mainstream, industrial languages like Go or Rust now natively compile to WASM.
 For example, `cargo`, the official Rust package manager, provides an official target to compile Rust to `.wasm` binary files, which are valid WASM kernels.
 This means that, for this particular example, one can build a WASM kernel while enjoying the strengths and convenience of the Rust language and the Rust ecosystem.

-In the context of smart rollups, Rust has become the primary language where the WASM backend has been tested extensively.
+In the context of Smart Rollups, Rust has become the primary language where the WASM backend has been tested extensively.
 However, the WASM VM has not been modified in any way to favor this language.
 We fully expect that other mainstream languages, such as Go, are also great candidates for implementing WASM kernels.

 Let's move on and continue by: